Izzy Davies: Storylines

 She returned to Hollyoaks in October 2007 to visit her old flame Tony Hutchinson on his 30th Birthday.
 She clashed with his girlfriend Jacqui McQueen (Claire Cooper) after they were wearing the same dress, but they eventually smoothed things over.
 She comforted Jacqui about her infertility, saying she had been in the same place when she was married to Ben, but Tony and Jacqui had a much stronger relationship than she had with Ben.
 Jacqui apologized for misjudging Izzy.

 Reception

 Virgin Media profiled some of Hollyoaks' "hottest females" in their opinion, of Izzy they stated: "Izzy was the poshest totty Hollyoaks has ever seen.
 Not without her fair share of grit, after suffering a miscarriage, Izzy destroyed her own marriage and left Hollyoaks, much to the distress of men all over Britain."
 Lorna Cooper of MSN TV called Izzy one of soaps forgotten characters and stated that she grew into one of the serial's a key characters because of her complicated relationships.
+An Inside Soap reporter praised the show's serial killer storyline.
+They stated it was "the perfect way to remove the endless stream of golden-topped clones in the show."
+They suggested murdering Izzy "would be a public service" to free viewers of "years of her ceaseless moaning and meddling."
+The episode centric to Izzy's hen do party was chosen as part of the Hollyoaks Favourites series, a compilation of past memorable episode of the show.
+Writers from All About Soap assessed that Izzy and Ben "used to row all the time" and that their engagement "hasn't changed a thing".
+They quipped "they have trouble saying hello without snarling at one another."
+When Gordon Cunningham (Bernard Latham) and Helen Cunningham (Kathryn George) were killed off in a car crash storyline, Lucy Lather from Inside Soap wished that producers had also killed off Izzy and Ben "while they were at it".